nylas/nylas-mail/apm/README.md

-This folder is where [apm](https://github.com/atom/apm) is installed to so that it is bundled with Atom.
+N1 uses [apm](https://github.com/atom/apm) to build packages instead of `npm`.
+This is because packages need to be compiled against Chrome's headers to work properly with Electron.